99shandhokhan88/libft/README.md

 Libft (Library of Functions)

-This is your first 42 Roma project and it aims to code a C library regrouping usual functions that we’ll be allowed to use in all our other 42 projects.
+This is your first 42 Roma Luiss project and it aims to code a C library regrouping usual functions that we’ll be allowed to use in all our other 42 projects.

 In this project, you will be creating a library of functions, the file structure for this project is the following: